NAPWebProductionEditTeam/MagTool2/docs/dev/modules/index.md

 ## Importing Public Objects

-To import default javascript functions and classes from `window`, redefine them before your module function by accessing them through the `window` object, rather than passing all of them to the self invoking function.
-Other javascript libraries can be imported by passing them to the self invocing function.
+To import default javascript functions and classes from `window`, you SHOULD redefine them before your Module Definition by accessing them through the `window` object, rather than passing all of them to the self invoking function.
+Other javascript libraries MAY be imported by passing them to the self invocing function.

+An example Module that imports `window.Math` and `jQuery`:

 ```js
 (function(window, $, app) {